mportuesisf/superplot/superplot.md

 endpoint of your intended line and press the fire button again.
 The computer will draw a line to connect these two.
 To plot a single point, simply press the fire button twice.
-This actually PLOTs and DRAWTOs a line to the same spot, but when the program writes the BASIC subroutine it will show up as only one PLOT statement.
+This actually `PLOT`s and `DRAWTO`s a line to the same spot, but when the program writes the BASIC subroutine it will show up as only one `PLOT` statement.
 If you want to connect lines, make the endpoint of the first the beginning of the second by pushing the fire button again after you draw the first line.
 For example, if you want to draw a square,